MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 ##### Format the field-value rows

-To help ensure that Workplace Analytics can successfully validate the data in your upload file, follow these steps:
+To help ensure that Workplace Analytics can successfully validate the data in your upload file:

 1. Make sure that your data uses only [valid values and formats](#use-only-valid-values-and-formats).